Understanding weather and climate

 Climatedogs

-In the spring of 2010, we saw the start of a much wetter season brought about by a combination of both La Nina (Enso) and the IOD (Indy) being in a negative phase, herding more moisture and big rain in southeast Australia.
+In the very wet springs of 2010 and 2022, we saw much wetter seasons brought about by a combination of both La Niña (Enso) and the IOD (Indy) being in a negative phase, herding more moisture and big rain in south-east Australia.

-More recently in 2015 we had Enso bring us an El Nino which brought about some very dry conditions in parts of Victoria.
-Also the pressure pattern was very high in 2015 due to Ridgy, who has been delivering stronger pressure patterns over parts of southern Australia over recent decades.
+In contrast, the very dry springs in 2006 and 2015 saw Enso bring us an El Niño, plus it combined with a dry phase of the IOD, which brought about some very dry conditions in parts of Victoria.
+Also in dry years, the pressure pattern can be very high due to Ridgy, who has been delivering stronger pressure patterns over parts of southern Australia over recent decades, due to longer term climate change.

-Sam herds up our cold fronts but in the past decade, he has been doing that a little less often which has meant we missed out on a few rainfall events during our cooler season.
+Sam herds up our cold fronts, but in the past decade Sam has been doing that a little less often, which has meant we have missed out on a few rainfall events during our cooler season.
+This is another trend associated with longer term climate change.

-In 2016 the winter and spring has been more favourable due to Indy being is it's wetter phase (IOD negative).
+In 2016 the winter and spring were more favourable, due to Indy being in its wetter phase (IOD negative).

 Learn more about what drives rainfall in Victoria